Coat of arms of Saint Petersburg: Description

 The coat of arms of Saint Petersburg is a red heraldic shield with a field featuring two silver anchors.
 The Maritime anchor is oriented diagonally from left to right from the viewer, with two legs in the upper left corner, and the River anchor mirrors its position, with four legs in the upper right corner.
 Above them is a golden scepter with a double-headed eagle.
-The shield is crowned with an imperial crown with two St. Andrew azure ribbons emerging from it.
+The shield is crowned with the Russian imperial crown with two St. Andrew azure ribbons emerging from it.
 Behind the shield two are crosswise gold scepters adorned with diamonds connected by St Andrew azure ribbons.
+There is no motto written on the ribbons.

-The heraldic description of the coat of arms of St. Petersburg states: "In the dark red field gold Russian scepter over two overturned silver anchors sea and river, about four teeth, crosswise.
-The shield is crowned Russian imperial crown and put it on top of two Russian scepter natural color connected ribbon of St. Andrew."
+The heraldic description of the coat of arms of St. Petersburg reads, in Russian: "In a red field, a gold Russian scepter atop two tilted silver anchors (sea and river, with four prongs), crossed over each other.
+The shield is crowned with the Russian imperial crown and set upon two Russian scepters in natural colors, connected by the ribbon of Saint Andrew the Apostle."

 The coat of arms of St Petersburg may also be reproduced in abbreviated versions, for both historical and heraldic purposes.
 The imperial crown can be omitted, as can its ribbons, along with the two Russian scepters and double-headed eagle but the two silver anchors - sea and river, laid crosswise remain constant.

 The scepters represent the rulers of St Petersburg.
 In this case, a scepter surmounted by an eagle symbolised monarchical royal power, and that St. Petersburg was the capital of the Russian Empire.
 The two silver anchors, one of which was two-bladed with a cross in the ring representing the sea, and the other, with four blades and a ring representing the river, meant that the city was both a sea and river port.
 The red of the shield recalls the bloody battles against the Swedes in the Great Northern War.